 Meet in Rwanda

-Rwanda is an excellent hub for meetings and events, with world-class facilities – the Kigali Convention Centre has been chosen to host the next Commonwealth Heads of Government Summit in 2020.
+Rwanda is an excellent hub for meetings and events, with world-class facilities – the Kigali Convention Centre has been chosen to host the next Commonwealth Heads of Government Summit.

 Conveniently located close to Kigali airport, the KCC offers a premium environment for regional and international conventions, exhibitions, festivals, meetings and other events.